What is an AML Compliance Program?

 In this article, we will give you information from FINTRAC in Canada as well as FinCEN and FINRA from the U.S. to help guide you through the steps needed to establish a fulsome AML compliance program.

 Each financial institution in the U.S. is required by law to have an effective anti-money laundering (AML) compliance program.
 Each program must be commensurate with the risks posed by the location, size, nature and volume of the financial services.

 For companies such as Money Services Businesses (MSBs), FinCEN says the complexity of the program is commensurate with the size of the company.
 For example, a large money transmitter with a high volume of business in the Los Angeles area is at higher risk than a small check casher with a low volume of business located in Idaho.
 Therefore, the large California money transmitter would be expected to have a more complex AML compliance program.

 Each AML compliance program must be in writing and must:

 - Incorporate policies, procedures and internal controls reasonably designed to assure compliance with the BSA;

-- Designate a compliance officer responsible for day-to-day compliance with the BSA and the compliance program;
+- Designate an AML compliance officer responsible for day-to-day compliance with the BSA and the compliance program;

 - Provide education and/or training of appropriate personnel; and